GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/16I_FunctionOverloading.md

 Do you see why most dynamic languages simply *don't?*

-I'll admit that typing this out gave me a lot to chew on, and it does sound exciting, but this is a rather large structural change to how Lox works.
+I'll admit that typing this out gave me a lot to chew on, and it does sound exciting, but this is a rather large structural change to how Lox and Sulfox currently works.

 As of writing, I have not implemented this yet.
 I *want to*, but I also want to add tail calls and array slicing and first-class hash tables, and those are easier *by far*.
 This feels like branch material.